 Hazardous contaminants threatened New Jersey’s major river from Horseshoe Road.
 Years of chemical dumping left volatile chemicals in the 12-acre site’s soils and groundwater, which flows to the Raritan River where 14,000 people obtain drinking water from public wells.
 This led the Environmental Protection Agency (EPA) to place the site on the National Priorities List.
 Extensive site surveys revealed the soil contained significant amounts of volatile organic compounds, including trichloroethylene, base-neutral compounds and other contaminants.

-The EPA saw Horseshoe Road as a model jobsite and filmed a “Remedial Project Manager Training” video on Conti’s best practices.
+The EPA saw Horseshoe Road as a model jobsite and filmed a “Remedial Project Manager Training” video on Conti Federal’s best practices.
 The video includes progress meetings, use of cost curves and how to effectively improve communication on site.

 Key features of the project included:

 “Horseshoe Road is the best managed jobs I have ever seen.”